orange-py/blog/pages/deta-realtime-2.md

 From this point, got to explain how the micro service will work.
 The `sub_client.py` connects to the broker hosted on `test.mosquitto.org`, susbcribe to the selected topic, in this case `test/owntracks`, receive the payload from the owntracks app and write that to the `detaBase`, than make a REST api endpoint of the payload for further read from the webapp client.

-Owntracks gives us some nice data including latitude, longitude, alttitude, velocity, device battery and others in json format, we could save all the payloads in the database for further analisys but we only need realtime tracking, in simple words, we only need the last point to update the location, to achieve this, detaBase have some methods to read/write on the database.
-We will take the payload and update it all the time, so only one entry in the database will be there, nathing more nothing less
+Owntracks gives us some nice data including latitude, longitude, altitude, velocity, device battery and others in json format, we could save all the payloads in the database for further analysis but we only need realtime tracking, in simple words, we only need the last point to update the location, to achieve this, detaBase have some methods to read/write on the database.
+We will take the payload and update it all the time, so only one entry in the database will be there, nothing more nothing less

 For the update method to work, there must be a database and a entry, but rigth now is empty.
 Let's make some prep work.